 Pay your taxes to Scale Up!

-Taxes are one of the imperative facets of startups if did not get to grips with, can turn into a bitter pill.
+Taxes are one of the imperative facets of running a business and if you do not get to grips with this area it can turn into a bitter pill later.
 Startups need to file tax returns even if they do not earn income in order to dodge a bullet.
 This is true primarily to startups that are registered as partnership firms, limited liability partnerships (LLP), or private limited companies.
 If your startup is a sole proprietorship, then you will need to file your income tax returns as an individual.
 While for other forms of legal entities, a separate tax return is required to be filed.